 Understanding Military Medical Benefits and TRICARE

-Beginning in 1988, CRI offered service families a choice of ways in which they might use their military health care benefits.
-Five years of successful operation and high levels of patient satisfaction convinced Defense Department officials that they should extend and improve the concepts of CRI, as a uniform program nationwide.
+Beginning in 1988, the military offered service families a choice of ways in which they might use their military health care benefits.
+Five years of successful operation and high levels of patient satisfaction convinced Defense Department officials that they should extend and improve the concepts of military medicine reform initiative (called CRI - Champus Reform Initiative), as a uniform program nationwide.
 The new program, known as TRICARE, is now fully in place.

 In FY 1996, the TRICARE/CHAMPUS budget was more than $3.5 billion, and more than 20 million claims were received.
 Today, nearly 5.5 million people are eligible for TRICARE benefits.